May

 You have the right to be yourself and express yourself however you choose.
 You have the right live your life without someone else dictating how you can and cannot dress or present yourself.
 And your wife has the right to reject you if it is too upsetting or undesirable to her.

-Some women will never accept or be happy with a crossdressing man, period.
-The thought their man in a feminine light might be upsetting and/or turn them off, and there’s not much that can be done to change how they feel.
+Some women will never accept or be happy with a crossdressing partner/husband, period.
+The thought of their husband in a feminine light might be upsetting and/or turn them off, and there’s not much that can be done to change how they feel.
 You may be faced with the dreaded ultimatum: “Either give up your crossdressering or I’m leaving you and you’ll never see your children again.”
 Whether or not she can really deliver on the “never see your children again” part, you may soon find yourself on the road to divorce.

 How to deal with an ultimatum is up to you.
 If you believe you can truly be happy living life as half a person and give up your feminine side/things forever, you might be able to save the marriage.
 Keep in mind that changing who you are when there is nothing wrong with you, in order to save a relationship, is never a healthy move.
 A well-trained, licensed therapist will tell you the same.
 If you have to suppress and deny yourself who you are in order to be accepted and loved, then you are not truly being loved in the first place.
 You deserve to be loved and accepted for who you are, not just who someone else wants you to be.
-In addition, your wife deserves to be with someone who does not need to lie or repress his natural human instincts to be himself in order to please her.
+In addition, your wife deserves to be with someone who does not need to lie or repress natural human instincts in order to please her.

 Divorce is not the end of the world however.
 Weigh a lifetime of self-denial and personal turmoil against the idea of temporary heartbreak and hardship with the prospect of finding true happiness on the other side of the pain.
 After all is said and done, you will have the opportunity to find someone who will love all of you rather than just a part of you (your man-side).
 There are plenty of women who would enjoy the chance to fall in love with a crossdresser, and even prefer to be with one.